jhspetersson/fselect/docs/usage.md

 #### Extended file attributes

-**fselect** can read and query extended file attributes (also known as file flags) that are managed with `chattr` and displayed with `lsattr`.
-This feature is available only on Linux and works on ext2/ext3/ext4, btrfs, and other filesystems that support the `FS_IOC_GETFLAGS` ioctl.
+**fselect** can read and query extended file attributes (also known as file flags).
+On Linux these are the flags managed with `chattr` and displayed with `lsattr`, read via the `FS_IOC_GETFLAGS` ioctl on ext2/ext3/ext4, btrfs, and other supporting filesystems.
+On Windows these are the NTFS file attributes.

-The `extattrs` field returns a string of flag letters for each set attribute, using the same single-letter codes as `lsattr`/`chattr`:
+On Linux the `extattrs` field returns a string of flag letters for each set attribute, using the same single-letter codes as `lsattr`/`chattr`:
 `s` (secure deletion), `u` (undelete), `c` (compress), `S` (synchronous updates), `i` (immutable), `a` (append only), `d` (no dump), `A` (no atime updates), `E` (encrypted), `I` (indexed directory), `j` (journal data), `t` (no tail-merging),